Who's Responsible?

 So much for people, what about machines?
 Smart software is being used increasingly to detect hate speech, violent videos and illegal material online, but can it exhibit bias?
 Whether we realise it or not, machine learnings/artificial intelligence is playing an increasingly important role in our lives.
 Indeed, ‘black box’ algorithms are substituting for human decision-making in many different contexts.

-We see this with Google searching, Amazon pricing, ‘automated sentiment analysis’ (that’s providing financial information), and with the hidden recommendation systems deployed on social media.
+pricing, ‘automated sentiment analysis’ (that’s providing financial information), and with the hidden recommendation systems deployed on social media.
 It is also being used in facial recognition and in the selection of videos, adverts and a variety of products and online services, and the way it does this can favour some clients or interests over others.

 Following the 2016 US Presidential Election it has been claimed that YouTube’s AI was partisan towards the candidates: on the eve of the Election, one group of researchers gathered recommendation data on the two main candidates and found that more than 80% of recommended videos were favorable to Trump, whether the initial query was 'Trump' or 'Clinton'.
 Moreover, "a large proportion of these recommendations were fake news.”[2]
 Whether this influenced voting patterns is yet to be established.